mascanho/RustySEO/README.md

 Our mission is to offer a robust, free alternative to the costly commercial SEO tools currently on the market.

+Keep in mind that all the integrations are free to use (up to an extent).
+Its abuse will result in 404 or 503 by the providers.

+As long as you don't spam (many requests per second) you should be ok to use RustySEO as your daily driver for SEO. :)

 # TL;DR

 For a better experience you need to get a [Google PageSpeed Insights](https://developers.google.com/speed/docs/insights/v5/get-started) API KEY.